nixworks/public/news/2011/10/11/README.md

 ##### Jaguar Financial Corp.
 ### [Jaguar Financial Corp. claims that it has the support of 8% of the shareholders of Research in Motion in its campaign for corporate-governance changes at the Canada-based manufacturer of the BlackBerry. ](/news/2011/10/11/jaguar-financial-corp-claims-that-it-has-the-support-of-8-of-the-shareholders-of-research-in-motion-in-its-campaign-for-corporate-governan.md)
-_Context: BlackBerry, Research in Motion, Jaguar Financial Corp._
+_Context: Jaguar Financial Corp., Research in Motion, BlackBerry_

 ##### Hurricane Jova
 ### [Hurricane Jova crosses the western coast of Mexico northwest of the port of Manzanillo, Colima, at Category 2 strength. ](/news/2011/10/11/hurricane-jova-crosses-the-western-coast-of-mexico-northwest-of-the-port-of-manzanillo-colima-at-category-2-strength.md)